 If you’d like to keep editing your collection, return to the overview using the button at the bottom of the table of contents, or by removing /present from the URL, then click Edit collection.
 Like the story builder, the collections builder will automatically save any updates you make to a published collection as unpublished changes, marked by that familiar purple badge in the header.
 When you want to make these changes visible to your audience, simply republish the collection.

 One thing you should do before sharing your collection widely is add a thumbnail, which is the image that will appear for social cards and other link previews.
-To do this, navigate back to My Collections (beta) from the profile menu.
+To do this, navigate back to the Collections space from the profile menu.
 Your new collection will be waiting front and center for you.
 Open the Quick actions menu on the collection card, select Update thumbnail, let your desired image upload, and voilà!
 Now your collection is ready to be sent to the masses, if that’s your thing.

 While we’re on the topic of sharing, you should note that any content in your collection with more restricted sharing settings than the collection itself may not appear for all of your readers.
 For example, if your publicly shared collection has three publicly shared stories and two stories that are only shared to your organization, anyone viewing the collection who is not a member of your org (or who isn’t signed in) will only see the three public items.